NGF TOP 100 BUSINESSES IN GOLF

 TaylorMade was purchased by Adidas-Salomon in 1997 and in 2006 became the second brand in industry history to reach $1 billion in revenues.
 The second-largest sportswear group in the world, adidas recently sold its golf brands – TaylorMade, Adams Golf and Ashworth – with New York-based equity firm KPS Capital Partners purchasing TaylorMade in May 2017.
 TaylorMade continued to make news in the golf world during 2017 with the signing of Woods and McIlroy and the continued success of Johnson.

-Since their foundation, TaylorMade has maintained a relentless focus on innovation, and that has continued into their current 2018 product lineup.
+Since it was founded, TaylorMade has maintained a relentless focus on innovation, and that has continued into their current 2018 product lineup.
 The recently launched M3 and M4 drivers feature what the company calls “a radical departure from traditional driver-face design” with Twist Face technology.
 After researching data from hundreds of thousands of real-player swings, TaylorMade’s R&D team uncovered a common trend in mis-hit locations and (negative) results which Twist Face is designed to correct.
 Utilizing a modified face contour, this latest innovation has once again evolved driver engineering to improve the performance of all golfers, from the seasoned Tour veteran to the weekend amateur golfer.

 Driven by a focus on research and development as well as an aggressive marketing approach, TaylorMade over the years has been an influential innovator in the equipment space.
 In addition to the metalwood created by Adams – a modernization that became an industry standard – drivers like the Burner Bubble and R7, with its adjustable weights, continued to change the landscape of the club manufacturing market.